ubrant/documents-reader/README.md

 ## Dependencies

-It is fully implemented in ***Python***, so you need to have python interpreter installed for using it.
+The reader is fully implemented in ***Python***, so you need to have Python 3 interpreter installed for using it.

 ## Usage